Classroom Profiling Association Inc.

 Janet Thomson is a Level 3 Classroom Profiling Instructor, Secretary and Life member of the Classroom Profiling Association Inc. Janet originally taught in rural and coastal secondary schools.
 She has also taught in primary and tertiary education contexts and currently works as a Student Engagement / Behaviour Management Coach in the North Coast Region.
 Over the last 15 years she has trained hundreds of people in all levels of Classroom Profiling.

 Janet is a firm advocate of the reflective practice of Classroom Profiling and the impact it can have empowering teachers to confidently create a positive, safe and supportive learning environment for effective curriculum delivery maximising student learning.

 We also offer one-day Essential Skills for Classroom Management (ESCM) courses and refresher courses.

 For more information, please contact firstname.lastname@example.org.

-Note Due to social distancing requirements, QuEST courses will have strict limits on numbers.
-Click on your program of choice to see dates, times and venues and to register.
+QuEST FACE-TO-FACE PD programs : Click on your program of choice to see dates, times and venues and to register

 What Queensland teachers are saying about the program: